 My work has been featured or used in publications ranging from Midwest-focused magazines and newspapers to a Hebrew gift guide and a Japanese newsletter.

-I visited ice cream parlors, judged chili contests, and ate at barbecue joints, cafes and diners, coffee shops, cake shops, tea rooms, cupcake shops, and restaurants galore, often with my husband and our two sons in tow.
-Given all the images floating around out there of me eating something,
+I visited ice cream parlors, judged chili contests, and ate at barbecue joints, cafes and diners, coffee shops, cake shops, tea rooms, cupcake shops, and restaurants galore, often with my two sons in tow.
+Given all the images floating around out there of me eating something …

 I come from a long line of people interested in food and the community it creates.

 A Family of Food Fans

 My maternal great-grandma, Grace Cummings, opened her first café in Wilmore, Kansas, in 1923.
 Grace moved her business to Coldwater, Kansas, in 1929.
 She stayed in business for over fifty years.
 My mom used to say that if she made a pie that didn’t turn out right, she’d throw the whole thing out.

 Grace (known to everyone as “Ma”) ran Cummings Café, woke up at the crack of dawn to make the pies, and to pack the cowboys’ lunches.

 When the sheriff needed to round up a posse, he’d stop there first.

 On the Swedish side of things, my grandmother, Magel, made brownies so hard that my dad often joked about using them to pave the driveway.
 While brownies may not have been her masterpiece, she knew her way around the kitchen.
 When my grandpa’s health failed, she started going through paper things on the nights I stayed over.